 But it’s just not the same here.
 I’m not as comfortable with the neighborhood.
 Good Craigslist finds, garage sales, and active Facebook selling groups are just fewer and more far between.
 And with a much smaller house (which we wanted), I don’t have extra rooms for staging furniture.
 It’s easier to “Craigslist Free” things on the curb because anything we’ve toted out there is gone within an hour (including broken appliances, scrap metal, old paint, scrappy flower pots, odd collections of stepping stones, weathered toys, lumber scraps, and rickety furniture).
 (As part of our contract in buying this house the sellers were permitted to leave whatever they wanted out of a decade of accumulation.)

 And of the few craigslist deals I’ve done, most have been with people who have driven a very long way.

 But the last several days of my buying frenzy, despite the mileage, has me feeling “back in the game!”
 And I’m excited to get up off the couch and unload my new entertainment center.

-But first, I’ll have to snuggle my sick baby girl until Shevardnadze falls back asleep.
-And get a little further into this pot of coffee . . .
+But first, I’ll have to snuggle my sick baby girl until she falls back asleep.
+And get a just a little further into this pot of coffee . . .